 Although it isn’t a primitive, notice that in the example we are not using the new keyword to create an instance of it.
 This is because the Java language provides a special treatment to string literals, identified by text enclosed in double quotes.

-object for the string literals, as in the example provided.
+Java will automatically create a new String object for the string literals, as in the example provided.

 A note about default values